-There are also egg imitations like soft and hard trout beads and plastic eggs.
-Beads have been a favorite among Alaska fishing guides but you need to know how to rig them properly for them to work and for them to be legal in Alaska.
+There are also egg imitations, like soft and hard trout beads and plastic eggs.
+Beads have been a favorite among Alaska fishing guides but you need to know how to rig them properly for them to work and to be legal in Alaska.

 Ensure you pick the right egg size and color to match the river conditions.

 Worms are also great because trout recognize them as a great food source that’s easy to grab.
 I use a lot of plastic worms, known as steelhead worms or trout worms.
 For more on rigging and the best ones, check out Fishing With Worms: Trout, Steelhead, and Salmon.

 Also, live baits include wax worms, mealworms, and maggots.
 But if you can’t find them, use artificial bait.